leka/moti/README.md

 ### Moti

-*	try and implement a RTOS using ChibiOS or NilRTOS
+*	~~try and implement a RTOS using ChibiOS or NilRTOS~~ - DONE - ChibiOS has been chosen and is up and running

 ### Hardware